healthchecks/healthchecks/templates/docs/configuring_notifications.md

 # Configuring Notifications

 You can set up multiple ways to receive notifications when checks in your account change state.
-Doing so is useful for several reasons:
+Doing so is helpful for several reasons:

 * **Redundancy in case of notification failures.** Set up notifications using two different notification channels (for example, email and Slack).
 If one transport